Military of the Zhou dynasty: Warrior class

 All residents of the guo (a state's capital area) were members of the military aristocracy of shi or artisans; no farmers resided in the capital area.
 Instead, farmers lived in the surrounding countryside (鄙).
 Only the best among the farmers would be chosen to serve in the military by being selected for promotion to the warrior class.
 Only those of shi rank and higher, residing in the cities, had the right to participate in combat; freedmen and slaves, who lived outside city walls, could serve only in logistic roles.

-The Zhou warriors developed a code of ceremonies surrounding their participation in the military life.
+Zhou warriors developed a code of ceremonies surrounding their participation in the military life.
 The Zhou concept of the Six Arts of a refined gentleman included archery and chariotry, while hunting ceremonies featured as military training.
-Wars began with a ceremony to "pledge resolution," celebrations for the triumphant return of soldiers included a welcome ceremony and a "slave-offering" ceremony, and defeats in battle were commemorated with a crying ceremony.
-Other military-based ceremonies included a "soldier-borrowing" ceremony, "route-borrowing" ceremony, and an "alliance-forming" ceremony between lords.
+Wars began with a ceremony to "pledge resolution", celebrations for the triumphant return of soldiers included a welcome ceremony and a "slave-offering" ceremony, and defeats in battle were commemorated with a crying ceremony.
+Other military-based ceremonies included a "soldier-borrowing" ceremony, a "route-borrowing" ceremony, and an "alliance-forming" ceremony between lords.
 Wars also featured public duels pre-arranged at a specified time and place.